- Program Details

 Program educational objectives are broad statements that describe what graduates are expected to attain within a few years of graduation.
 The program objectives of the Bachelor of Science/Master of Science in Civil Engineering (CVE) program are as follows:

-- Graduates of the CVE program who choose to pursue registration as a professional engineer or certification as a professional construction manager will, after attaining the required years of work experience stipulated by the relevant licensing board, achieve that distinction.
+- Graduates of the BSCVE program are expected to pursue and achieve registration as a professional engineer after attaining the required years of work experience stipulated by the relevant licensing board

-- Graduates of the CVE program will pursue opportunities to advance their technical and professional skills through life-long learning.
+- Graduates of the BSCVE program are expected to advance their technical and professional skills through lifelong learning (e.g., attaining advanced degrees, attending conferences and seminars, achieving specialty certifications)

-- Graduates of the CVE program will demonstrate a commitment to their profession and to their community by participating in and providing leadership for professional societies and/or public service activities.
+- Graduates of the BSCVE program are expected to demonstrate a commitment to their profession and to their community by participating in and providing leadership for professional society and/or public service activities

-- Graduates of the CVE program will have the ability to determine appropriate courses of action in situations involving conflicting professional and ethical interests.
+- Graduates of the BSCVE program are expected to demonstrate appropriate courses of action in situations involving conflicting professional and ethical interests

 Student outcomes are narrower statements that describe what students are expected to know and be able to do by the time of graduation.
 The student outcomes of the Bachelor of Science/Master of Science in Civil Engineering (CVE) program are as follows: